Here are some questions that are important to ask when considering investing in a microneedling device for your aesthetics practice.

 Is battery or plug-in power better for your needs?
 This is another important thing to consider as, for example, battery power might provide more portability but it also limits treatment time.

 Is it designed for professional use?
 Some microneedling devices are designed for consumer use.
-Others are category II medical devices sold strictly for clinical use.
+Others are category II medical devices sold strictly for professional use.

 Why are depth settings important?
 For optimal microneedling outcomes, setting the needle at the optical depth as dictated by the patient’s anatomy is critical.
 For example, the skin around the forehead is typically thinner than the layer beneath the eyes.
 Precision is important as even 1/10th of a millimeter can make a difference.